transmission-remote-gui/transgui/README.md

 4. Execute the `lazbuild -B transgui.lpi --lazarusdir=<lazarus_dir>` command to build the transgui.res file, replacing `<lazarus_dir>` with your Lazarus installation path.
 5. Execute the `make LAZARUS_DIR=<lazarus_dir>` command to build the application.
 6. Execute the `make LAZARUS_DIR=<lazarus_dir> zipdist` command to create a release .zip archive in the `Release` sub-folder.

+GTK2 is the default widgetset.
+To build with GTK3, ensure the GTK3 LCL interface units are available, add `--ws=gtk3` to the `lazbuild` command, and add `LCL_WIDGETSET=gtk3` to both `make` commands.

 ### Windows